 Saturday morning in Rotterdam: Spotting architectural icons in the city centre

-In the Laurenskwartier, you’ll find more Rotterdam icons, including the Kubuswoningen (Cube houses), Laurenskerk church and Markthal food hall, as well as a huge market on the Binnenrotte.
+In the Laurenskwartier, you’ll find more Rotterdam icons, including the Kubuswoningen (Cube houses), Laurenskerk church and Markthal food hall, as well as the huge weekly Saturday market on the Binnenrotte.

 Saturday lunchtime in Rotterdam: Lunch at the Markthal